anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Attribute Request (3): Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.
-  Nevertheless, there are cases in which the pledge may also include in the certification request additional attributes that are specific to the target domain.
+  Nevertheless, there are cases in which the pledge may also include in the Certification Request (5) additional attributes that are specific to the target domain.
 To get these attributes in advance, the attribute request may be used.

+* Attribute Response (4): This MUST contain the attributes requested in (3) to be included in the subsequent Certification Request (5).

   For example, {{RFC8994, Section 6.11.7.2}} specifies
   how the attribute request is used to signal to the pledge the acp-node-name field required for enrollment into an ACP domain.

-* Attribute Response (4): This MUST contain the attributes to be included in the subsequent certification request.

-* Certificate Request (5): This MUST contain the authenticated self-contained object ensuring both the proof of possession of the corresponding private key and the proof of identity of the requester.
+* Certification Request (5): This MUST contain the authenticated self-contained object ensuring both the proof of possession of the corresponding private key and the proof of identity of the requester.

-* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs and any additional trust anchors.
+* Certification Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs and any additional trust anchors.